-The streets of the old town of Palma are a shopping paradise especially when prices start to fall in January.
+The streets of the Old Town of Palma are a shopping paradise especially when prices start to fall in January.
 The well-known fashion brands are lined up along Paseo del Borne and Jaume III, while young labels, accessories, costume jewellery and shoe shops can mainly be found in the small streets of the old town.

 If you fancy a stroll by the sea the promenade from Portixol to Can Pastilla is wonderful and you can take a rest in one of the many cafés or restaurants along the route.

-Want to dance the night away?
+Fancy dancing the night away?

 Excursions in Mallorca

-Serra de Tramuntanta
+Serra de Tramuntana

 Local bands are playing excellent live music in the small clubs and bars of the villages.
 You’ll be surprised to find anything from the finest jazz or Spanish flamenco to modern beats.

-The Maricel Hotel offers “cool cocktails and jazz” every Thursday from 21:15 – 00:15 hrs.
+The Hotel Maricel offers “cool cocktails and jazz” every Thursday from 21:15 – 00:15 hrs.
 Admission is free.

-Visit a Spas
+Visit a Spa

-Restaurant open in Winter
+Restaurants open in Winter

 Hotels open in Winter